 “10 day rule” at European Patent Office to end

-We consider this a welcome change, removing complexity around the actual deadline for responding to communications at the EPO and the difference between deadlines set by post and those set by other actions, such as publication.
-Finally, this rule change reflects how law firms work before the EPO, with communications routinely passing between the EPO and patent attorneys electronically rather than by the postal service.
+Additionally, this rule change reflects how law firms work before the EPO, with communications routinely passing between the EPO and patent attorneys electronically rather than by the postal service, increasing efficiency and simplifying the application process for all parties.